 The Cooperatives Research Unit (CRU) has nearly 30 years of experience in research, training, consultancy, and publications related to co-operatives, social enterprise, and other organizations in the social economy.
-Its three main aims are to encourage and develop thinking and research on the social economy, to suport the development of cooperatives, and to work with practictioners, policy makers, and researchers to develop comparative analyses of issues for improving policy, development and management.
+Its three main aims are to encourage and develop thinking and research on the social economy, to support the development of cooperatives, and to work with practitioners, policy makers, and researchers to develop comparative analyses of issues for improving policy, development and management.
 The Open University where it is hosted is one of the best distance learning institutions in the world.

 Roskilde University, Denmark – Centre for Social Entrepreneurship

-The centre carries out education and research activities in the area of social entrepreneurship, social enterprise, welfare studies and civil society.
+The center carries out education and research activities in the area of social entrepreneurship, social enterprise, welfare studies and civil society.
 It has pioneered Europe’s first Masters in Social Entrepreneurship.
 Founded in 2007, it is based in the Department of Psychology and Lifelong Learning at Roskilde University Centre just outside Copenhagen.
 It conducts contract research, most recently on welfare to work policies in Denmark, and is establishing an extensive research programme for doctoral students.